caligari87/ObAddon/readme.md

 * New vista types, such as bottomless pits (ZDoom only) and liquid oceans.

-* Buildings with windows that open into vistas.
+* Buildings with windows that open into vistas!

 * New control to select ceiling and floor sink styles: curved and flowy, or sharp and angular.